fuzzylogicxx/fuzzylogic/posts/accessible-scalable-icons.md

 Here’s how I’d handle various common SVG icon scenarios with accessibility in mind.
 ---

-## Icon alone, not within button or link
+## Just an icon

+So this is an icon that’s not within a link or button and has no adjacent text.
 This might be, for example, an arrow icon in a `<td>` in a “league table” where the arrow is intended to indicate “The figure has increased” or “Moving up the table”.

 <figure>